staz0t/hashcatch/README.md

 ignore=Google Starbucks,AndroidAP
 ```

+#### Features to be added
+* PMKID attack
+* Pixiedust attack for WPS enabled networks
+* More location features
+* Automatically check handshakes with a rainbow table

 PS: Even though I was working on this script few days before [@evilsocket](https://twitter.com/evilsocket) posted about his [pwnagotchi](https://twitter.com/pwnagotchi), his work has definitely been an inspiration for this project!